 Article by Mark Trotta

-With timeless styling, world-class engineering, and countless race wins, the 911 is widely recognized as one of the most influential cars ever produced.
-Weighing 2,300 pounds, the original 2+2 coupe displayed brisk handling, good braking, and was capable of speeds over 130 mph.
+With timeless styling, world-class engineering, and countless race wins, the Porsche 911 is widely recognized as one of the most influential sports cars ever produced.
+The original 2+2 coupe displayed brisk handling, good braking, and was capable of speeds over 130 mph.